GVS: The world around us is changing, transforming at a rapid pace; how Pakistan’s foreign Office looks at all that?

 GVS: With this background how has Pakistan responded to this realignment: What are our options and how good are we doing?

 GVS: But do you think Pakistan’s Gulf policy has been appreciated by all the Gulf countries?
-Or has there been pushbacks?
+Or have there been pushbacks?

 Tehmina Janjua: There has been an understanding of what we have been trying to do, considering the unfortunate fissures that exist in the region.
 Our endeavor is to maintain our historically close relations with all the Gulf countries.